The Singular Space Logo - Psychoanalytic Psychotherapy

 How safe is therapy?
 Are there any legal and ethical guidelines or consequences?

 At The Singular Space, I adhere strictly to professional ethical standards and legal responsibilities in the practice of psychotherapy.
 My work is guided by the ethical framework of the British Association for Counselling and Psychotherapy (BACP), along with relevant Indian legal and professional guidelines governing mental healthcare, confidentiality, child protection, and data security.
-Your emotional safety, dignity, autonomy, and privacy form the foundation of this therapeutic space.

 You can read more about this here.